Mount Everest in 2018: Overview

 Among those that summited this year was a team led by Adrian Ballinger, including Neal Beidleman who survived the 1996 Mount Everest disaster and returned to summit this season.
 Record-breaking woman summiter Lhakpa Sherpa summited Mount Everest again, making 2018 her 9th summit of Mount Everest, meanwhile Kami Rita Sherpa attained his 22nd summit in 2018, overtaking the previous maximum of 21 set by Apa Sherpa.

-The famous British climber Kenton Cool increased his summit tally to 13 in 2018, the most for the United Kingdom.
+British climber Kenton Cool increased his summit tally to 13 in 2018, the most for the United Kingdom.
 Olympic Gold Medal winner Victoria Pendleton, made a summit bid with Cool, but her summit bid had to be abandoned due to altitude sickness.
 One reason for this was that a weather window opened up earlier than expected, but her body was not taking in enough oxygen.
 Her partners Ben Fogle and Kenton Cool reached the summit on 16 May.
-This was televised and published as a book, as also was the ascent and summit of Ant Middleton with Ed Wardle, coincidentally taking place at the same time.
+This was televised and published as a book, as was the ascent and summit of Ant Middleton with Ed Wardle, taking place at the same time.

-Some of the various national record-makers for the year include Alyssa Azar, who became the youngest Australian to summit the mountain in 2016 when she was just 19 and reached the summit again in 2018.
-The achievement also makers her the youngest Australian to summit Mount Everest, to summit it twice, and youngest from both south and north sides of the mountain.
-A group of woman journalists that climbed Everest as part of the Women Journalists Everest Expedition-2018 was awarded for their expedition by the Prime Minister of Nepal, in Kathmandu.
+Some of the national record-makers for the year include Alyssa Azar, who became the youngest Australian to summit Mount Everest in 2016 when she was 19, and reached the summit again in 2018.
+The achievement also made her the youngest Australian to summit Mount Everest, to summit it twice, and youngest from both south and north sides of the mountain.
+A group of female journalists that climbed Everest as part of the Women Journalists Everest Expedition-2018 was awarded for their expedition by the Prime Minister of Nepal, in Kathmandu.